wheresrhys/keen-query/README.md

 ### Utilities

 - KeenQuery.parseFilter(str) - converts a string compatible with the above syntax into a Keen filter object
-- KeenQuery.forceQuery(func) - the function will be run as part of every query.
-Useful for e.g. excluding test data from results
 - KeenQuery.defineQuery(name, func) - defines a method `name` which can be used as part of a keen-query string or in the JS API.